positivee27/STATS418-FinalProject-/README.md

 ## Introduction

-This project is intented to predict the number of votes for movie in IMBd.
+This project is intented to predict the number of votes for movie in IMBd using the 2018 movie's information from IMBd.
 We wanted to find out the relationship between the number of votes and Metascore(scale from 0 - 100) and IMBd (scale from 0 -10) through linear regression model.
 The data is obtained by webscraping the movie data from IMBd website https://www.imdb.com/search/title?release_date=2018-01-01,2019-01-01&sort=num_votes,desc and parse the HTML into the nice table.
 You could find the script for parsing HTML in web_scrap.py, and you can find the modeling code in stats418_main.py.
 At the end, this model is delpoyed as an Flask API hosted on Amazon Web Service (AWS).

 https://www.dataquest.io/blog/web-scraping-beautifulsoup/
 ## Deployment